matinzd/nodejs-esp8266-analog-read/README.md

 arduino/project/project.imo
 ```

+3- Assembly

-3- Connect second pin of potantiometer to A0 pin and connect two other pins to 5V and GND.
+Connect second pin of potantiometer to A0 pin and connect two other pins to 5V and GND.

 4- Start your device.